Autumn ... Feels like a new year.

 Snow may not be expected for awhile, but you want to be ready when it happens.
 As with the nestbox, a scrub brush and some mild soapy water will do wonders.
 (Elbow grease is often the very best cleaner, isn’t it?!)
 Rinse everything thoroughly.
 Pine Siskins are on their way!

-And put a note on your calendar to sign up for Cornell's Project FeederWatch, which begins on November 8th, 2014, and runs through mid-April.
+And put a note on your calendar to sign up for Cornell's Project FeederWatch, which begins in early November and runs through mid-April.

 Will this be the year to spring for a birdbath heater?
 It'll keep your feathered friends happy and hydrated on a cold winter’s day and save you some trips in and out.
 Birds need clean water throughout the year, for bathing and for drinking.

 3. Don't cut it all down!

 Leave a few seed heads on some flowers and plants in your garden, and you'll feed finches and other small birds far into the autumn.
 Does it seem that your bright little American Goldfinches have disappeared for the winter?
 They may still be out there, in their drab winter plumage.

 4. Don't rake it all up - Leave some leaves!

 Leave some leaf litter on your garden beds.
 This natural mulch will decompose and at the same time, offer great scuffling opportunities for ground-feeders.

 If you have the time, space, and inclination, you could create a brush pile for the wild critters that share your outdoor space.
 Song Sparrows and towhees will love you for it!
 The Connecticut Department of Energy and Environmental Protection says, Few wildlife management practices can provide a more important part of wildlife habitat for the amount of effort than brush piles.